Laura Pausini: 2000–2003: Tra te e il mare / Entre tú y mil mares and From the Inside

-2002–2003: From the Inside

 In 2001, Pausini started working with producers such as Patrick Leonard and John Shanks on her first English-language album, From the Inside.
 Released in Canada, Mexico and the United States by Atlantic Records on 5 November 2002, the album did not get the expected success, selling 50,000 copies in the U.S., according to Nielsen-Soundscan.
 The album singles "Surrender" and "If That's Love" reached the top spot on the Hot Dance Club Songs Chart, but Pausini, disappointed at her English-language debut being ignored in the U.S. outside the club scene, abandoned the promotion for From the Inside due to her label promoting it as a dance album instead of a pop album as she requested.
 The album was later released in Europe too, selling 800,000 copies worldwide.

 In 2003 Luciano Pavarotti invited her for the second time to the "Pavarotti and Friends" concert, where they duetted again in "Tu che m'hai preso il cuor".